 How to get offered a place at the world's best boarding schools

-Getting into one of the world's best boarding schools is undoubtedly an achievement of which anyone should be proud.
+Being accepted to one of the world's best boarding schools is undoubtedly an achievement anyone should be proud of.
 But often the best schools are looking for so much more than outstanding academic grades or proof that you can afford the school fees.
 In this post we consider what the "best" actually looks like for you, and how to maximise your chances of being offered a place.

 Attending boarding school can be a life changing experience.
 Those years spent in your home-away-from-home can open up a world of opportunity, help you to get into a great university, and lead to lifelong friendships.
 It isn't for everybody.
 But for those who want the challenge, the focus and the sense of community that comes with attending a leading boarding school, finding the best one for you can make all the difference.